morganbritt19/CTF-Writeups/TryHackMe/Wgel CTF.md

 ssh jess@[ip] -i id_rsa
 ```

-- From here, we can navigate to the `~/Documents` directory and cat out the user flag:
+- From here, we can navigate to the `~/Documents` directory and cat out the user flag.
-	- user_flag.txt - 057c67131c3d5e42dd5cd3075b198ff6

 ## Privilege Escalation
 - One of the first things I do when I get user access to a machine is to check what permissions the user I have compromised can run with root privileges.
 In this case, I get the following output when I use `sudo -l`: